pongasoft/jamba/README.md

 Development
 -----------

-In order to work on this project itself (not a plugin), you need to clone this repository and install the VST3 SDK as described in the [requirements](https://jamba.dev/requirements/) section.
+To work on this project itself (not a plugin), you need to clone this repository and install the VST3 SDK as described in the [requirements](https://jamba.dev/requirements/) section.
 In addition to the unit tests (under `src/test`), the embedded `jamba-test-plugin` plugin constitutes the main source of testing.

-Although this project does not contain a great deal of tests, it is being heavily used (and as a result tested) by the plugins it has been designed to build.
+Although this project does not contain a great number of tests, it is being heavily used (and as a result tested) by the plugins it has been designed to build.

 | Plugin                                                              | Description                                                                                    |
 |---------------------------------------------------------------------|------------------------------------------------------------------------------------------------|